d4nishio/MotorsportSessionTracker/README.md

 # MotorsportSessionTracker
-A project about motorsport vehicle setups and practice session
+A project about analyzing, measuring and manipulating data from motorsport vehicle setups and practice session